Enjoy wandering around Castiglion Fiorentino

 which takes place in the Piazza Grande in Arezzo in June and September.
 People from the town dress up in medieval costumes and parade through the town, which ends with a jousting competition.

-Spend the day by the lake.
+Spend the day by the lake

-Take a tour of the many vineyards in Chianti.
+Take a tour of the Chianti vineyards

+This world famous wine region is just an hour's drive to the west, with plenty of opportunities to taste and purchase excellent wines.
 Either go at your own pace stopping where you want to, or ask at any of the tourist offices for information on organised tours.

 Go a little further afield